 To protect students' financial records, WGU does not accept payments over the phone, under any circumstance.

 Once eligibility for a refund is calculated, the Financial Services office processes tuition charges and refunds within 30 days, as applicable.
 Funds reimbursed to students are reimbursed via the original payment method; i.e., tuition paid by check is refunded via check, and tuition paid by card is refunded (less non-refundable convenience fee) to the card used for payment.
 In the case of financial aid recipients, WGU is required to return unearned financial aid to the appropriate grant or loan program based on the Return of Title IV Financial Aid funds calculation, and as a result of this calculation, students may owe WGU a portion of tuition and fees not covered.

-All funding sources including scholarships, both internal and external, waivers, discounts and grants are subject to Return of Title IV calculation.
-In the case of third party funds; i.e., employer contributions, government funding, military payments, etc., if the payment exceeds tuition and fees, WGU will follow any instructions provided by the original payer for the appropriate handling of the refund.
+All funding sources including scholarships, both internal and external, waivers, discounts and grants will be reviewed and may be subject to a pro-ration calculation.
+In the case of third party funds, i.e., employer contributions, government funding, military payments, etc., if the payment exceeds tuition and fees, WGU will follow any instructions provided by the original payer for the appropriate handling of the refund.
 If no instructions are provided, the refund will be processed to the original payer.
-Students are responsible for any portion of tuition and fees owed after refunds are given to all payees.
+Students are responsible for any portion of the tuition and fees owed, after refunds to all payers.

 Billing and Account Statements